mcantelon/node-deja/README.md

-If you have files or file types that you'd like deja to not link to your home directory (such as README files and such), you can specify then in a .dejaignore file in your individual repos (or globally if you create a $HOME/.dejaignore ignore list).
+If you have files or file types that you'd like deja to not link to your home directory (such as README files and such), you can specify then in a .dejaignore_local file in your individual repos (or globally if you create a $HOME/.dejaignore ignore list).
 The ignore list uses the same scheme as a [.gitignore](http://help.github.com/git-ignore/) file.

+Note that `.git`, `.gitmodules`, and `.dejaignore_local` are always ignored during linking and don't need to be added to an ignore file.

 ## Installation